 Whitetail Mountain is just two hours from the city, and it’s the perfect place for our both newbie and seasoned skiers.
 Their trail system was specifically designed to separate skiers and boarders by skill level, with lifts designated by difficulty.
 That means you can stick to your green circles (easy) and blue squares (intermediate), without having to risk ending up at the top of the mountain staring down a double black diamond (expert only).
 And with a top elevation of 1,800 feet, a 935-foot vertical drop, 23 trails, and two terrain parks, you’ll have plenty of opportunities to break in those skis for the season.

-Another great choice for skiers and boarders of every level, Roundtop in Lewisberry, PA features 16 trails and a terrain park with a super pipe and half-pipe just waiting for you to crush.
+Another great choice for skiers and boarders of every level, Roundtop in Lewisberry, PA features 20 trails and a two terrain parks with a super pipe and half-pipe just waiting for you to crush.
 Not only that, this resort has some of the steepest terrain in the state with an elevation of 1,400 feet and a vertical drop of 600 feet.
 At about 90 minutes away, this ski spot is great day trip material.

 Looking for a little luxury in this year’s ski trip?
 Seven Springs Mountain Resort has everything you need to kick back and relax after a day on the slopes — an entertainment center, indoor bowling alley, roller skating rink, and 11 dining options.
 When you do get to skiing, you can take on the mountain’s 33 trails and SEVEN terrain parks that cater to all levels.
 It’s worth that three-and-half-hour drive up to PA for a legit weekend.